MedOuardi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	script that Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 #19-AZ:
 	script that Replace all characters A and c from input to Z and e respectively.
+#20-hiago:
+	 script that removes all letters c and C from input.